carvalhochris/WPurity/readme.md

 | --- | --- |
 | wp_rest_endpoint | https://unlockyoursound.com/wp-json/wp/v2/posts |

+* You might replace 'unlockyoursound.com' with your own Wordpress domain
 * Click the Send button to send the request to the demo app's API endpoint.
 * The response will be a list of JSON objects containing the sanitized list of posts from the https://unlockyoursound.com/wp-json/wp/v2/posts endpoint.
 Looking a little something like this:
-* Replace 'unlockyoursound.com' with your Wordpress domain

 ```
 [